Legal academia often produces two kinds of public figure.

 Goodman helped turn the subject into a public beat.

-His real skill is translation without simplification
+His strongest skill is translation without simplification

 One reason Goodman became so visible during the Trump era and after is that he can translate legal conflict without pretending it is simpler than it is.
 NYU's magazine profile on Just Security stresses the site's role in broadening the national-security conversation and making Washington read legal argument as part of daily public life rather than as an after-the-fact academic gloss.